GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 }
 `

 `thoughtText` must be a string between 1 and 280 characters.
 If the length of `thoughtText` falls outside of this range, it results in an error.
+Leaving out `userId` will not result in an error, but no user will gain a thought.

 **Special case:** The username you enter can actually be different from the username corresponding to `userId`.
 Even if you write new thoughts under a different username, they are still stored in the thoughts array of the correct user (the user corresponding to `userId`).

 ![Create New Thought](Assets/create_new_thought_2.png)

-**Update thought by ID**<br>
+**Update Thought by ID**<br>
 `http://localhost:3001/api/thoughts/id`

 You are allowed to change one or both of the following fields: